annihalated/annihalated/README.md

-### Hi, I'm Nihal
+Hi, I'm Nihal :)

-I’m a lawyer, researcher, and writer.

-My areas of competence do not have an identifiable common theme yet – this is something I’m still figuring out.
-I’m interested in a lot of things: doctrinal research, data science, constitutional law, finance, literature, and software.
-I will update this when I have a pithier and more focused sense of my research interests.

-I grew up in Chennai and Kozhikode, and now live in Delhi.

-I’m currently at Vidhi, where I use a combination of legal research and policy analysis to strengthen the framework for End of Life Care, understand healthcare provider accountability better, and improve pharmaceutical regulation.
+- I’m a lawyer and researcher at the [Vidhi Centre for Legal Policy](https://vidhilegalpolicy.in "Vidhi Centre for Legal Policy"), where I work on organ transplant policy and healthcare regulation.
+- I write a blog called [afternoon walk](https://nihalsahu.substack.com).
+- I occasionally publish essays on [nihalsahu.net](nihalsahu.net)

 Opinions expressed on this site are my own.

-📫 How to reach me: [Email](iamnihalsahu[At]gmail{DOT}com)

-😄 Pronouns: He/Him, name pronounced as _Knee-haal_
+You can get in touch with me by email at [nihal.sahu@vidhilegalpolicy.in](mailto:nihal.sahu@vidhilegalpolicy.in), or on [Twitter](https://x.com/annihalated).